 - It has a very education and reading centered culture

 - Finland produces more children's books than any other nation

 - According to a Finnish study, 30% of Finland's students can read before starting school.
 Another 43% are considered to be emergent readers

 - Finnish preschools focus on teaching knowledge

 - Parents are very involved in the education of their children

 - Successful students in Finland work with struggling students to help them catch up

 - Finnish schools intervene when students start to fall behind

 - Amost half of Finnish adults have a four year college degree versus one quarter in the United States

 Finland isn't successful because it's students start later.
-It is successful because knowledge, education and learning is valued.
-It is successful because it has low rates of poverty.
-It is successful because many parents have college degrees.
+It's successful because knowledge, education and learning is valued.
+It's successful because it has low rates of poverty.
+It's successful because many parents have college degrees.
 Finnish children most likely begin their formal education with a huge knowledge advantage over peers in other countries.